 To avoid unnecessary hassles, avoid contractors that want to lock you in to hiring them even before your insurance company has assessed damages or provided an estimate for repairs.
-If you choose not to use your insurance company’s preferred roofing contractors, be sure you know what to look for in a roofing contractor.
+If you choose not to use your insurance company’s preferred hail damage roofing contractors, be sure you know what to look for in a roofing contractor.

 Also, note carefully what your current deductible is and be sure you understand if, or how, that value might change in the future.